Consumers Overview

 • Get help for substance abuse problems 1-800-662-HELP.
 Call Poison Help 1-800-222-1222 if you have questions about medicines.

-Public Boards vs. Membership Organizations
+Public/Governmental Boards vs. Private Membership Organizations

 The meetings of the ND Board of Dental Examiners are open to the public.
 The Board is not affiliated with any national or state dental, dental hygiene, or dental assisting membership organization.